 He was the 2008 National Distinguished Principal California alternate.
 He was also recognized by the San Bernardino County Superintendent of Schools for leading the first school in San Bernardino County to exit Year 4 of Program Improvement.

-Dr. Angle has served on several state level committees, including the ACSA Elementary Education Council for 3 years and the ACSA Curriculum, Instruction, and Accountability (CIA) Council for the past 6 years.
-He was elected by educational leaders from across the state to serve as president of the CIA Council for the past three years.
-Jason also currently serves on the Riverside County Office of Education Accountability Work Group.
+Dr. Angle has served on several state level committees, including the ACSA Elementary Education Council for 3 years and the ACSA Curriculum, Instruction, and Accountability (CIA) Council for the past 8 years.
+He was elected by educational leaders from across the state to serve as president of the CIA Council for three years.
+Jason also currently serves on the Board of Directors for the California Association for Supervison and Curriculum Development and is the President Elect.

 He earned his bachelor’s degree in administrative studies and psychology from the University of California, Riverside and was inducted into Phi Beta Kappa.
 He earned his teaching credential at the University of California, Irvine.
 Both his master’s degree and administrative services credential were earned at the University of California, Riverside.
 Finally, he earned his Doctorate of Education at the University of Southern California, where he wrote his dissertation on using technology to increase student achievement.